sbswami-actyv/Actyv-Bootcamp-Upgrade/JS/6_Call Back.md

+Problems arise when we want to do multiple async operations.
+Imagine this hypothetical scenario (where all operations are async) —

+We query our database for the user Abhi.
+We read the profile_img_url and fetch the image from someServer.com.

+After fetching the image, we transform it into a different format, say PNG to JPEG.

+If the transformation is successful, we send the user an email.
+We log this task in our file transformations.log with the timestamp.

+The code for something like this would like —

+# Here is an image

-Note the nesting of callbacks and the staircase of “})” at the end.
+`Note` the nesting of callbacks and the staircase of “})” at the end.
 This is affectionately called as Callback Hell or Pyramid of Doom due to its namesake resemblance.
 Some disadvantages of this are —

-- The code becomes harder to read as one has to move from left to right to understand.
+The code becomes harder to read as one has to move from left to right to understand.

-- Error handling is complicated and often leads to bad code.
+Error handling is complicated and often leads to bad code.

-To overcome this problem, JavaScript ”gods” created Promises
+To overcome this problem, JavaScript ”gods” created Promises.

+**`let's continue Promise in next chapter.`**